SSC CGL 2026 Notification Out for 12,256 posts: Check Application dates, eligibility criteria and syllabus

-The Staff Selection Commission will release the SSC CGL notification in March 2026 to recruit for the Commission Combined Graduate Level (CGL) posts.
-It will be a great opportunity for all the graduate students who want to secure a career in government jobs.
-In this article, we will discuss all the crucial details, including, exam dates, vacancies, eligibility criteria, exam patterns, and more.
+The Staff Selection Commission has announced the SSC CGL notification 2026 to recruit 12,256 posts of Commission Combined Graduate Level (CGL).
+It's a great opportunity for all the graduate students who want to secure a career in government jobs.
+In this article, we provide all the crucial details, including exam dates, vacancies, eligibility criteria, exam patterns, and more.

 SSC CGL Notification 2026

-The SSC CGL Notification 2026 is scheduled to be released in the month of March on the official website www.ssc.gov.in.
-Every year, thousands of candidates are recruited for the position of Group B and Group C officers in central government ministries and departments.
-So aspirants who are willing to appear for this exam should start the preparation and note that the SSC CGL exam for Tier 1 will be conducted in the months of May or June in 2026.
+The SSC CGL notification PDF has been released on 21st May 2026 on the official website https://ssc.gov.in/ and announcing 12,256 vacancies for 40 Group B and Group C officers in central government ministries and departments.
+So, aspirants who are willing to appear for this exam should start the preparation and note that the registration dates are 21st may to 22nd june 2026.

 |